entworksracing/entkart/README.md

 This repository is for development of the entworks racing entkart.

-All files herin are licenced under the Creative Commons Attribution-ShareAlike 4.0 International
+All files herin are licenced under the Creative Commons Attribution-ShareAlike 4.0 International unless otherwise noted.